Biospecimen request application

-Investigators may request to use UK-ADC resources, including Cores and established subject cohorts.
-Interested investigators are asked to work closely with at least one of the Core Leader or Project Director.
+Investigators may request to use UK-Alzheimer's Disease Center (ADC) resources, including cores and established subject cohorts.
+Interested investigators are asked to work closely with at least one of the core leader or project director.
 At any time, investigators may submit a request to use UK-ADC resources.

 The UK-ADC presently shares data (de-identified) with the NIA national database (NACC) and independent qualified investigators within and outside the UK-ADC.

 The UK-ADC shares research resources with NACC, NACC collaborative initiatives, ADNI, other ADCs, qualified investigators at the University of Kentucky, and any qualified investigators in the general scientific community.

 Investigators must agree to acknowledge NIA funding (P30 AG028383) and to submit accepted manuscripts to PubMed Central.

 How to Make a Request

 Requests for data, specimens, or use of established subject cohorts are made to the UK-ADC Executive Committee by contacting the core leaders listed below.
 After working with an ADC Core Leader, investigators who are interested in using ADC resources should submit a written request for review by the Executive Committee.

 University of Kentucky Alzheimer's Disease Center Tissue Bank